-Servair has been committed to a CSR approach for over 10 years.
+Servair has been committed to a CSR approach for over 10 years now.
 Servair aims to integrate the right balance between economic performance, social equity as well environmental and societal impacts into its business.

-Today, in the context of this unparalleled pandemic, Servair's long-standing commitment to ensuring the health of its employees is taking on renewed resonance and rallying the whole company.
+In the context of this pandemic, which has been going on for more than two years now, Servair's constant commitment to ensuring the physical and mental health of its employees has rallied the whole company.